xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

     all unresolved mouth states that are part of a dead-lock group.

     All determined entries are collected into the 'mega-set' of entry recipes.
-    Those values of the SOV which are not uniform must be stored in register.
+    Those values of the SCR which are not uniform must be stored in register.
     The resulting recipe 'R(group)' rely on those stored values.